marieisnotme/marieisnotme/README.md

 </p>

 ```
+vvvv PT STUFF vvvv
+✦ PONIES I USUALLY USE; (in location info under profile)
+✦ WHERE I'M USUALLY AT; field behind bakery, in bakery, around the path going down from spawn, in front of bakery, RARELY AROUND LIBRARY

+vvvv PROFILE vvvvv
 ✦ Name: Marie / Latham (whichever you like)
 ✦ Gender: What's that?
 I dunno
 ✦ Pronouns: She/Her or He/Him I don't mind either one